Student Involvement in Sustainability

 Applications

-Interested first-year students can learn more and apply at the activities fair at the beginning of the academic year.
+Interested first-year and transfer students can learn more and apply at the activities fair at the beginning of the academic year.
+Follow our Instagram@ColgateSust for updates on application release each fall.

 Students and community members seated at tables listening to a speaker at the front of the audience.